nugaon/FIPs/text/0059-portable-account.md

 ## Calculating the location of the portable account
 The ENS is used to map usernames to public keys.
 From the public key, the account's ethereum address can be derived easily for everyone.
-The Ethereum address is needed to contruct Single Owner Chunk (SOC) address along with a consensual 32 bytes of Topic.
+The Ethereum address is needed to construct Single Owner Chunk (SOC) address along with a consensual 32 bytes of Topic.
 The login workflow defines the exact SOC Topic construction:

 ```